Sequendus/em-inoculation-project/README.md

 # Inoculation Prompts & Emergent Misalignment

-Investigating whether a system prompt (inoculation prompt) injected during LoRA fine-tuning creates prompt-conditional emergent misalignment, and whether (conditional) misalignment rate increases as the system prompt at test-time bears more resemblance to the inoculation prompt.
+Does a system prompt (inoculation prompt) inserted into Turner's 'risky financial advice' dataset during LoRA fine-tuning create emergent misalignment?
+Investigating how (conditional) misalignment rate changes as the system prompt is more similar to the inoculation prompt at testing.

 - Report writeup coming soon!